cha87de/clouds-exercises/ex-1/lesson-mediawiki.md

 5. Create a symbolic link to the downloaded mediawiki software:
     `sudo ln -s ~/mediawiki-1.30.0 wiki`

 You should now be able to see the initial page of mediawiki at http://{ip-of-your-vm}/wiki.
+If the Browser keeps loading and ends with a timeout, check again the Security Groups (is there a Port 80 as suggested in lesson 1?)

 Please note:

-- don't worry if the sudo command will print an unable to resolve host warning, we will address this later when fixing the server name of apache2
+- don't worry if the sudo command will print an "unable to resolve host warning"
 - you should not need to worry about the version number of mediawiki, choose the latest version found on the mediawiki page
 - you cannot download the files from your browser as you want to install the application in a VM.
 Instead you have to download it from within the VM for instance by using the wget or curl tools.
 (Or you have to later copy them to the VM using scp)
-- mariaDB is a fork of mysql.
+- MariaDB is a fork of MySQL.
 It offers the same client and SQL Syntax.
 So don't be confused if some of the later points mention mysql.
 - don't worry if the restart command of the apache2 server outputs a warning (server name not found).
 Everything is fine and we will address this problem later on.

 ## Task: Setup Database

 When accessing your wiki in the current state, you will be notified that you need to configure it first.
 For this purpose we first of all need to set up the database.

+To secure your database, first run `sudo mysql_secure_installation`, accept all default suggestions, and define a root password (use it later in "PASSWORD_FROM_BEFORE").

 1. Connect to the database using the mysql command line client:
-    `mysql -u root -p`
+    `sudo mysql`

+2. Before we continue, we have to fix the root password:
+    `UPDATE mysql.user SET password=password('PASSWORD_FROM_BEFORE') WHERE user='root'; UPDATE mysql.user SET plugin='' WHERE user='root';`

-2. In the following prompt enter the password you created for the database in the installation step.
+3. In the following prompt enter the password you created for the database in the installation step.

-3. Create a new database for the wiki:
+4. Create a new database for the wiki:
     `CREATE DATABASE wikidb;`

-4. Create a new database user and grant him all privileges for the database, replace password by a password of your choice and remember it:
+5. Create a new database user and grant him all privileges for the database, replace password by a password of your choice and remember it:
+    ```
-    `GRANT ALL PRIVILEGES ON wikidb.* TO 'wikiuser'@'localhost' IDENTIFIED BY 'password';`
+    GRANT ALL PRIVILEGES ON wikidb.* TO 'wikiuser'@'localhost' IDENTIFIED BY 'password';
+    ```

-5. Updated the privileges:
+6. Updated the privileges:
     `flush privileges;`

-6. Exit the mysql client:
+7. Exit the mysql client:
     `exit`

 Notes: